jedisct1/libsodium-doc/helpers/README.md

 The function returns `0` on success.

-It returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string, or if the string couldn't be fully parsed, but a valid pointer for `b64_end` was not provided.
+It returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string or the string couldn't be fully parsed, but a valid pointer for `b64_end` was not provided.

 ## Incrementing large numbers